alkanaziz/vue-project-workshop/README.md

   - `components`: Contains reusable Vue components.
   - `App.vue`: The root component of the application.
   - `main.js`: The entry point of the application.
+  - `store.js`: The Vuex store of the application.

 ## Packages Used